 Lengthy proof on challenge to will on grounds of incapacity, followed by successful motion for expenses on agent and client scale

 Successful appeal in Inner House and Supreme Court on transitional provisions as to care regulation

 Successful judicial review appeal to Supreme Court; a constitutional milestone in declaring Government’s duty to lay regulations before Parliament

 Successful appeal in Inner House and Supreme Court, leading case on ambit of judicial review of tribunals

 Many seminars and conferences, including the Scottish Public Law Group, the Family Law Association, the Four Jurisdictions annual conference, and the Glasgow Bar Association.

 He has been invited to give evidence to Parliament on a number of occasions

-A Band 1 silk in Chambers and Partners UK Bar Guide and in The Legal 500 for many years.
+Ranked in Chambers and Partners UK Bar Guide and in The Legal 500 for many years.